 The type of surgery you receive will depend on your diagnosis, the location of the problem and your overall health.
 We collaborate closely with many different specialists throughout Miami Neuroscience Institute to determine the best and most effective treatment for you.

-Before surgery, you will first undergo detailed testing and imaging [Link to diagnostic testing page] to help your team pinpoint your diagnosis and better prepare for the procedure.
+Before surgery, you will first undergo detailed testing and imaging to help your team pinpoint your diagnosis and better prepare for the procedure.
 This testing will include cerebral angiography, which involves injecting a dye into your veins and using a CT scan or MRI to see how that dye flows through your brain.
 These diagnostic tests help show where blockages or aneurysms are located in the brain.